 If you have pets such as cats and dogs, be sure to clean after them.
 Neglected animal feces left for long periods can attract flies.
 Aside from this, droppings from critters, rodents, and birds could also add to the problem.

 Most flies are attracted to moist and organic matter—such as rotting fruits and vegetables!
 If you accidentally left produce out in the open for some time, it could trigger fruit fly infestation into your home.
 After preparing your dishes, make sure to clean up and refrigerate any leftovers.
-Cover any gap in your doors and windows where flies could enter.
+Cover any gap in your doors and windows where flies could enter or else you can also contact experts to avail window services.
+Denver window installation can also help you out in preventing flies that could enter home.
 If you have compost, make sure that all your ingredients are covered with a top layer of soil to prevent flies from getting to the decaying materials.

 Aside from rotting produce, fruit flies are also attracted to ripened fruit.
 So if you’re waiting for your mangoes to reach the ripe stage, it’s better to keep them in the fridge.
 Fruit flies can puncture the skin of overripe fruit to feed and lay their eggs.